 It’s butter yellow.
 With a great big red industrial light smack dab in the middle of the room.
 A desk on the side for moi and a slide-out drawer for oft-used printer (love love love having the printer beside me).
-Can we say latin pop quizzes?
+Can we say Latin pop quizzes?
 On-line printables?
-And stuff I print during morning studies cause I forgot yesterday.
+And stuff I print during morning studies cause I forgot yesterday?

-It’s nine o’clock.
-Time to get started…
+It’s nine o’clock!
+Time to start studies…